Top rugby player Api Ratuniyarawa facing jail after admitting sexual offences

 Prosecutors said the pleas were acceptable to the Crown and invited the court to fix a date for sentencing.

-The father-of-four, who has also played for Northampton Saints and in France, has been without a club since England premiership club London Irish went into receivership in the summer, the court heard.
+The father-of-four, who has also played for Northampton Saints and in France, has been without a club since Premiership club London Irish went into receivership in the summer, the court heard.

 He was hoping his appearance for the Barbarians invitational side would lead to winning a new playing contract but has since been forced to apply for benefits.